Motya: Motya Charioteer

 The Motya Charioteer sculpture found in 1979 is on display at the Giuseppe Whitaker museum.
 It is a rare example of a victor of a chariot race who must have been very wealthy in order to commission such a work.
 It was found built into Phoenician fortifications which were quickly erected before Dionysios I of Syracuse invaded and sacked Motya in 397 BC.

 Its superb quality implies that it was made by a leading Greek artist in the period following their defeat of the Persians, but its style is unlike any other of this period.
 It is believed it must have been looted from a Greek city conquered by Carthage in 409-405 BC.

 The earliest settlement

-Recent archaeology carrìed out by La Sapienza Universìty in the area of the "Kothon" found the earlìest occupation of the Phoenician settlement dating from the second quarter of the 8th century BC.
+Recent archaeology carried out by La Sapienza University in the area of the "Kothon" found the earliest occupation of the Phoenician settlement dating from the second quarter of the 8th century BC.
 It started at the anchorage identified on the southern shore of the island, and grew around the nearby springs, where the earliest sacred area was erected (Temple C5).
-This area initiated rapid growth of the town and houses spread over the acropolis (which had already hosted a huge prehìstoric village).
+This area initiated rapid growth of the town and houses spread over the acropolis (which had already hosted a huge prehistoric village).
 Three main centres soon became established: